 Cookies do lots of different jobs, like letting you navigate between pages efficiently, remembering your preferences, and generally improve the user experience.
 They can also help to ensure that adverts you see online are more relevant to you and your interests.

 The cookies used on our website have been categorised based on the categories found in the ICC UK Cookie guide.
-A list of all the cookies used on our website by category is set out below.
+A list of the kinds of cookies used on our website by category is set out below.

 - Strictly necessary cookies.
 These cookies are essential in order to enable you to move around our website and use its features, including accessing secure areas of our website.

 - Analytical/performance cookies.
 These cookies collect and analyse information about how visitors use our website.
-The service collects anonymous information such as the number of visitors to our website, where visitors have come from, and pages visited on our website.
-For more information see the section on Google Analytics (See below)
+The service collects anonymous information such as the number of visitors to our website, where visitors have come from, behavioural patterns and pages visited on our website.
+For more information see the sections on Google Analytics and Hotjar (See below)

 - Functionality cookies.
 These cookies allow our website to remember choices you make (such as your name, language or the region you’re in) and provide enhanced, more personal features.
 These cookies can also be used to remember changes you have made to text size, fonts and other parts of web pages that you can customise.
 They may also be used to provide services you have asked for such as watching a video.
 The information these cookies collect may be anonymised and they cannot track your browsing activity on other websites.